santoshlite/ByteDetective/README.md

 Why it's cool:
 - 📁 **Ease of use**: Say goodbye to the endless struggle of navigating through countless files and folders to find that one picture
 - 🔮 **Intelligent**: Even if your description is vague, ByteDetective will deliver pretty decent results, unveiling images that match your vision
-- ⚡ **Fast**: Experience lightning-fast performance as the powerful "inference" process is powered by Rust, ensuring optimal efficiency.
+- ⚡ **Fast**: Experience lightning-fast performance as the "inference" is powered by Rust, ensuring optimal efficiency.

 ## How it works